What Is Home Insurance and How Does It Work?

 HO-1: Basic Form

-• Rarely offered today due to limited protection
+• Availability: Rarely offered today because of its limited protection and high exposure to uncovered risks.

 HO-2: Broad Form

-• Covers additional risks like falling objects, ice or snow damage, and frozen pipes
+• Coverage: Includes perils such as falling objects, ice or snow damage, and frozen pipes, in addition to fire, theft, and vandalism.

 HO-3: Special Form

-• Dwelling coverage is open-peril, meaning it covers all risks except exclusions
+• Dwelling Coverage: Open-peril, meaning it covers all risks except those specifically excluded in the policy.

 HO-4: Renters Insurance

-• Covers personal property and liability for tenants
+• Coverage: Protects personal property and provides liability coverage.

 HO-5: Comprehensive Form